adamrichardturner/invoice-tracker-frontend/README.md

 # Invoice Tracker - Frontend

-This is the frontend for an Invoice Tracker application, built with Next.js in TypeScript, Tailwind CSS, and Shadcn.
+This is the frontend for an Invoice Tracker application, written in TypeScript and built with Next.js, Tailwind CSS, and Shadcn.

 It interacts with the backend server to manage invoices efficiently.